Society Programs & Initiatives

 The Mental Wellbeing Interfaith Alliance of the DMV

-The Mental Wellbeing Interfaith Alliance is a collaborative network of faith communities, healthcare providers, educators, and families committed to fostering hope, understanding, and holistic support for individuals living with ADHD.
+The Mental Wellbeing Interfaith Alliance is a collaborative network of faith communities, healthcare providers, educators, and families that supports individuals living with ADHD while providing important insight that helps guide the work of The Society.

 The DMV Faith & Mental Wellbeing Working Group

-The DMV Faith & Mental Wellbeing Working Group is established to unite faith communities, mental health professionals, educators, and community partners in a shared commitment to advancing mental wellbeing through education, support, and advocacy.
-Recognizing that mental health is a vital dimension of human and spiritual flourishing, the Working Group seeks to integrate faith-informed care with evidence-based practices.
+The DMV Faith & Mental Wellbeing Working Group unites faith communities, mental health professionals, educators, nonprofits, corporations, and community partners to strengthen mental wellbeing across the region.
+Rooted in the belief that mental health is essential to both human and spiritual flourishing, the Working Group advances education, advocacy, and access to affordable, culturally responsive, evidence-based care grounded in faith-informed understanding.